Who sponsors Five College Spoken Arabic courses and where do sessions meet?

 The role of FCCSWL is to support study of the Less-Commonly Taught Languages (commonly abbreviated as LCTLs) by Five College students.
 FCCSWL works only with languages not represented in traditional classroom language offerings at the colleges.
 Arabic is the one exception.
 Spoken Arabic courses are designed to complement classroom offerings in Modern Standard Arabic by giving Arabic students an opportunity to develop conversational skills in a specific dialect.
 In addition to offering courses, FCCSWL also engages in numerous course and materials development projects funded by government and private foundation grants.

 Sessions on All Five Campuses

 Spoken Arabic courses may be scheduled to meet on any of the five campuses.
-Sessions are scheduled based on schedule information submitted by students as part of the admissions and registration process.
-When possible we assign a student to a session on the student's home campus or a nearby campus.
-We keep bus schedules in mind.
-The Center does not have the resources to provide home campus sessions for all students and conversation partner availabiltiy is limited.
+Conversation sessions meet on the home campus of the native speaking conversation partner assigned to each section, and conversation partners are spread out among all five campuses.
+Sessions are scheduled based on schedule information submitted by admitted students.
+Each student is assigned to whichever conversation section can best meet his/her educational needs with preference given to a home campus or nearby campus location when possible.
+The Center does not have the resources to provide home campus sessions for all students and conversation partner availability is limited.
 Therefore, a student enrolling in the course should be aware that his/her sessions may be scheduled to meet on another campus.
-Early applicants and those who submit schedule information in a timely manner will be given preference in location when possible.